unform/unform/.github/CONTRIBUTING.md

 - Use a clear and descriptive title;
 - Include as much information as possible by filling out the provided issue template;
-- A lot of times, the best way to report an issue is a failing test proving it.
+- Most of the time, the best way to report an issue is a failing test proving it.

 ### Feedback

 The more feedback the better!
 We're always looking for more suggestions and opinions on discussions.
 That's a good opportunity to influence the future direction of this tool.

-This include submitting an enhancement suggestion, including completely new features and minor improvements to existing functionality.
+This includes submitting an enhancement suggestion, including completely new features and minor improvements to existing functionality.

 The
 [`question` label](https://github.com/Rocketseat/unform/labels/question)